RaadKamal/raadkamal.github.io/README.md

 ![](0.JPG)

-4.You might have already tried your link several times on your web browser but didn't get any motivation; after all the hard works you have put in by now.
+4.You might have already tried your link several times on your web browser but didn't get any motivation; after all the hard works you have put into this tutorial by now.
 Be patient, it takes few 10 seconds to update the files on the GitHub cloud.
 Aware of that green checkmark beside your recently edited files, that is an assurance of all set to go.
 Remember there is a small amount of interval of time after each edit to view the resume.
 It doesn't happen in real-time.

 5.Lastly, it is for you to view your resume on your web browser.
-Go to link usernameofyourgithub.github.io.
+Go to the link usernameofyourgithub.github.io.
 And if I'm not lucky enough at least it diversifies your knowledge.

 **Probable errors of not having your resume appeared online.**
 Do a meticulous review of my stated steps along with these checks:\
-             a)Extension of files,\
+             a)Correct Extension of files,\
-             b)GitHub repo name,\
+             b)Accurate format of GitHub repo name,\
-             c)Public repo.
+             c)Make it Public repo.

 ### More Resources :

-- I would say viewing some raw md formatted codes will obviously help you to learn some basics but if you want to learn in-depth and have a hand on practice, this link might help you in both ways.[Markdown Tutorial](https://github.com/sdsawtelle/markdown-resume/blob/master/resume.md)
+- I would say viewing some raw md formatted codes will obviously help you to learn some basics of Markdown but if you want to learn in-depth and have a hand on practice, this link might help you in both ways.[Markdown Tutorial](https://github.com/sdsawtelle/markdown-resume/blob/master/resume.md)
 - This is an excellent book in terms of writing technically.
 I have utilized some of the concepts of this book to write this beneficial document for you.
-Grab a copy if you want to know. ["Modern Technical Writing" by  *Andrew Etter* ](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
+Grab a copy if you want to know how to document process in an objective manner. ["Modern Technical Writing" by  *Andrew Etter* ](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
-- Still not confident or have some doubts, you might want to see this tutorial [How to host your website on Github ](https://www.youtube.com/watch?v=alMTZlYdIl4&ab_channel=CoffeeCoder)
+- Still not confident or have some doubts about hosting your resume online, you might want to watch this tutorial [How to host your website on Github ](https://www.youtube.com/watch?v=alMTZlYdIl4&ab_channel=CoffeeCoder)

 ## Authors and Acknowledgment :
  - ### Mostafa Raad Kamal